INFOSYS221-2021/lab-04-lab4-group2/README.md

 What does while True: do in this program?

-    Starts a loop without any variables to keep the game running despite the result of the game.
+    Starts a loop without any conditions to keep the game running despite the result of the game.